AndrewAllen93/super-spoon/README.md

     N/A

   ## Usage
-  In order to use Problogger, these
+  In order to use Problogger, these are the key usage features:

   Credentials: Signup or login with your username and password to ensure access to blog posts and other comments.

   Blogposts: Read through popular conversations, and questions others have about very important topics including current events.

   Comments: View others feedback as you search through popular categories and posts that users are talking about.

   ## License
   This project is licensed under ISC.